RichNye/richnye.github.io/_posts/2025-10-14-setting-up-chirpy.md

 Gem::Ext::BuildError: ERROR: Failed to build gem native extension. current directory: /var/lib/gems/3.2.0/gems/json-2.15.1/ext/json/ext/generator /usr/bin/ruby3.2 -I/usr/lib/ruby/vendor_ruby extconf.rb checking for whether -std=c99 is accepted as CFLAGS... *** extconf.rb failed *** Could not create Makefile due to some reason, probably lack of necessary libraries and/or headers.
 Check the mkmf.log file for more details.
 You may need configuration options.
 ```

 This was after installing ruby and ruby-dev.
-It turns out I was missing a few dependencies, and running this fixed it:
+It turns out I was also missing a few dependencies, and running this fixed it:

 ```
 apt install build-essential libssl-dev zlib1g-dev libreadline-dev libyaml-dev